AngelaBowen/angiebowendotcom-working/pages/experiment-01.md

 **Experiment Evolution - New Reading Taxonomy** Discovered Reading Types:
-- Seed-Reading: Newsletters and blog posts where I may be quickly introduced to a new concept.
-I create a seed so I can come back to it and learn more about it.
+- **Seed-Reading**: Newsletters and blog posts where I may be quickly introduced to a new concept.
+I create a seed so I can come back to it and learn more about it
-- Deep-Reading: Academic, informative non-fiction.
-Information is immediately processed into new notes or existing evergreen notes.
+- **Deep-Reading**: Academic, informative non-fiction.
+Information is immediately processed into new notes or existing evergreen notes
-- Serendipitous Reading: Falling down rabbit holes (I only track the source of the fall).
+- **Serendipitous Reading**: Falling down rabbit holes (I only track the source of the fall)
-- Relaxing Reading: Fiction & pulp.
-For me, horror, dystopia, fantasy, auto-bios of extreme and complex people.
+- **Relaxing Reading**: Fiction & pulp.
+For me, horror, dystopia, fantasy, auto-bios of extreme and complex people
-- Soul Reading: Art, poetry, writing from people I deeply resonate with.
+- **Sunshine Reading**: Art, poetry, writing from people I deeply resonate with.
 Very often unexpected surprises from any form.

 **Updated Tracking (Starting Week 4):**
 - Total seeds saved weekly with source type
 - Total sprouts planted weekly with source type
 - Total evergreens grown weekly with source type
 - Connections made this week
-- Relaxing Reading: What and duration
+- **Relaxing Reading**: What and duration
-- Soul Reading: What it was and how it fed me
+- **Soul Reading**: What it was and how it fed me
-- Rabbit Hole: What caused the fall & topic
+- **Rabbit Hole**: What caused the fall & topic

 #### Field Notes
 It's 1am, Friday morning, and the last day of reading for week 3 of my planned 8 week experiment.
 Course reading and work took the entire week, and sitting here in the quiet of the witching hour, my favorite time for personal relaxation, is the first time I've had to read something just for myself all week.